vrigue/Bergen-Reef-Accessing-Data/README.md

 ### Additional Notes
 - The application requires a running MySQL server
 - The Raspberry Pi must be configured with the correct network access to reach both Apex Fusion and the database server
-- Regular database backups are recommended
+- Database backups occur separately from the data pushed to the base
 - The application is designed to be displayed on TVs in the Makerspace